GiviMAD/rustpotter/README.md

 ### References

-This project is mostly a port of the project [node-personal-wakeword](https://github.com/mathquis/node-personal-wakeword) with some utils ported from [Gist](https://github.com/adamstark/Gist) so credit about the implementation is for those projects.
-Also to this medium [article](https://medium.com/snips-ai/machine-learning-on-voice-a-gentle-introduction-with-snips-personal-wake-word-detector-133bd6fb568e) about wake word detection
+This project started as a port of the project [node-personal-wakeword](https://github.com/mathquis/node-personal-wakeword) and uses the method described in this medium [article](https://medium.com/snips-ai/machine-learning-on-voice-a-gentle-introduction-with-snips-personal-wake-word-detector-133bd6fb568e).

 ### Motivation

-The motivation behind this project is to learn about audio analysis and Rust, also to have access to an open source personal wakeword spotter to use in other home projects.
-Feel free to propose or PR any improvements or fixes.
+The motivation behind this project is to learn about audio analysis and Rust, also to have access to an open source personal wakeword spotter to use in other open projects.
+Feel free to suggest any improvements or fixes.